gurnec/btcrecover/TUTORIAL.md

 The `--delimiter` option allows you to change this behavior.
 If used, whitespace is no longer ignored, nor is extra whitespace stripped.
 Instead, the new `--delimiter` string must be used *exactly as specified* to separate tokens.
 Any whitespace becomes a part of a token, so you must take care not to add any inadvertent whitespace to these files.

-Additionally, *btcrecover* considers the following symbols special under certain specific circumstances in the tokenlist file.
-A special symbol is part of the tokenlist syntax, and not part of a password.
+Additionally, *btcrecover* considers the following symbols special under certain specific circumstances in the tokenlist file (and for the `#` symbol, also in the typos-map file).
+A special symbol is part of the syntax, and not part of a password.

  * `%` - always considered special; `%%` in a token will be replaced by `%` during searches
  * `^` - only special if it's the first character of a token; `%^` will be replaced by `^` during searches
  * `$` - only special if it's the last character of a token; `%S` (note the capital `S`) will be replaced by `$` during searches
- * `#` - only special if it's the first character on a line, the rest of the line is then ignored (a comment); note that if `#--` is at the very beginning of the file, then the first line is parsed as additional command line options
+ * `#` - only special if it's the first character on a line, the rest of the line is then ignored (a comment); note that if `#--` is at the very beginning of the tokenlist file, then the first line is parsed as additional command line options
  * `+` - only special if it's the first token (after possibly stripping whitespace) on a line, followed by a delimiter, and then followed by other token(s) (see the *Mutual Exclusion* section); if you need  a `+` character in a token, make sure it's either not first on a line, or it's part of a larger token, or it's on a line all by itself

 ### Unicode Support ###